FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-communication.md

 ></ff-communication>
 ```
 `url`, `version` and `channel` are mandatory parameters and should be explicitly set to make the components work correctly.
-In addition, if you are using **FACT-Finder NG**, you also have to specify the API version of your FACT-Finder in the `api` attribute.
+In addition, if you are using **FactFinder NG**, you also have to specify the API version of your FactFinder in the `api` attribute.

 For more information, see the [API reference](/api/4.x/ff-communication#tab=api).